Web design & web development by Logograph.com.

 You have these rights when you use our services.

 If you ever have a concern with any of the services provided by Nexus, feel free to talk to your counsellor.
 If your issue continues, please ask your counsellor about speaking with the Nexus supervisor.
 If this still doesn’t help, you can call our office at (905) 795-3518 to speak to our Director of Clinical Services.
 Your voice is important and we will do everything to ensure that you are heard.

-You can also report your concern to the Office of the Ontario Child Advocate.
-In response to a request, a complaint, or on its own initiative, the Ontario Child Advocate acts on behalf of concerns of individuals or groups of children or youth and can undertake reviews, make recommendations, and provide advice to governments, facilities, systems, agencies, or service providers.
+You can also report your concern to the Children and Youth Unit of the Office of the Ontario Ombudsman.
+In response to a request, a complaint, or on its own initiative, the Ontario Ombudsman acts on behalf of concerns of individuals or groups of children or youth and can undertake reviews, make recommendations, and provide advice to governments, facilities, systems, agencies, or service providers.